freekrai/freekrai.net/markdown/a-rebranding.md

 In some ways, this gives us more freedom to continue to bring the great service you've come to expect, and also to add new services, so that's a win for everyone.

 The first new service is a new blog, called [MVPin30](http://mvpin30.com), where we show you how to build a new Flybase powered MVP every 30 days or less, as well as other tips and tricks related to building MVPs.

-The first MVP built under the MVPin30 label is [UberTok](http://ubertok.com), a simple video chat tool for small teams to conference with.